ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 ~~~
 object {
   [PropertyName ane-properties<0..*>;]
-} PVReqEndpointCostMap : ReqEndpointCostMap;
+} PVReqEndpointcost : ReqEndpointcost;
 ~~~

 with fields:

 ane-properties:
-~ This document defines the `ane-properties` in PVReqEndpointCostMap as the same as in PVReqFilteredCostMap.
+~ This document defines the `ane-properties` in PVReqEndpointcost as the same as in PVReqFilteredCostMap.
 See [](#pvcm-accept).

 ### Capabilities ##

-The capabilities of the Multipart Endpoint Cost Service are defined by a JSON object of type PVEndpointCostMapCapabilities, which is defined as the same as PVFilteredCostMapCapabilities.
+The capabilities of the Multipart Endpoint Cost Service are defined by a JSON object of type PVEndpointcostCapabilities, which is defined as the same as PVFilteredCostMapCapabilities.
 See [](#pvcm-cap).

 ### Uses ##